 n) Meter / Timeswitch Class Id.

-The data shall be supplied in a DTC separated (“I”) format file in electronic form.
+The data shall be supplied in an EMDS separated (“I”) format file in electronic form.
 The file should contain one record per MSID.
 The file supplied by BSCCo to the PrA will be in a ‘csv’ format.